 You can see the excess energy back to the grid through solar panel installation.
 This would incur extra income for your business and compensate for the installation costs.
 Moreover, switching to solar power shows that your business supports sustainable and green energy practices.

 How Much Does a Commercial Solar Panel Cost?

 The cost of a solar panel varies depending on several factors.
 Ideally, solar panels used for businesses cost between £16,000-£70,000.
 This is for small to medium-sized businesses.

 Some factors that influence the costs of solar panels are the roof size, energy requirement, number of electrical applications used, etc.

-You can determine if solar panels will be a feasible option for your business by checking your company’s energy consumption every month.
-This can be found out from your utility bill, which will show the per kWh costs and how much kWh of electricity you consume every month.
+You can determine if solar panels are feasible for your business by checking your company’s energy consumption every month.
+This can be found in your utility bill, showing the per kWh costs and how much kWh of electricity you consume monthly.

 Approximately small to medium-sized businesses use about 30,000 to 50,000 kWh every year.
 However, this will also vary depending on the location of your business, solar system size, and business energy consumption.